NOW, LOVE

 • Read more about how former slave owners were paid reparations: When France Extorted Haiti, Slavery Abolition Compensation, and America’s Sordid History of Paying Reparations to White Enslavers.

-• Check out these reparations toolkits from Resource Generation and Fund for Reparations Now.
+• Check out these reparations toolkits from Resource Generation, Fund for Reparations Now and First Repair.

 • ICYMI: Learn more about how credit cards grow the wealth gap.